Allan1/guide-automator/README.md

   ```
     npm install -g guide-automator
   ```
-  *Node, ImageMagick,wkhtmltopdf and Chrome WebDriver need to be add in path.*
+  *Node, ImageMagick(convert.exe), Wkhtmltopdf and Chrome WebDriver need to be add in path.*

 [back to top](#guideautomator)